-- Level 1 Valuation is based on quoted prices for identical instruments traded in active markets. - Level 2 Valuation is based on quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market. - Level 3 Valuation is based on model-based techniques that use significant inputs and assumptions not observable in the market.
+- Level 2 Valuation is based on quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market. - Level 3 Valuation is based on model-based techniques that use significant inputs and assumptions not observable in the market.
 These unobservable inputs and assumptions reflect the Bank's estimates of inputs and assumptions that market participants would use in pricing the assets and liabilities.
 Valuation techniques include the use of option pricing models, discounted cash flow models, and similar techniques.